wish13yt/BitViewDownload/README.md

 # BitViewDownload
 This is a WIP.
-It uses the https://www.bitview.net/videos/ URL and tries to guess the mp4 name.
+It uses the https://www.bitview.net/videos/ URL to download the video.
 <br>
 **You are responsible for what you download.**